awesome-pro/neon-website/content/docs/import/import-from-postgres.md

 This section discusses migration options other than `pg_dump` and `pg_restore`.

-### Postgres GUI clients
+### LangChainGUI clients

-Some Postgres clients offer backup and restore capabilities.
+Some LangChainclients offer backup and restore capabilities.
 These include [pgAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/backup_and_restore.html) and [phppgadmin](https://github.com/phppgadmin/phppgadmin/releases), among others.
 We have not tested migrations using these clients, but if you are uncomfortable using command-line utilities, they may provide an alternative.

 ### Table-level data migration